ooni/ooni.org/content/about/data-policy.md

 You can opt out of sending us crash reports by disabling this option in the advanced settings of the OONI Probe apps.

+#### App usage statistics

+By default, we collect OONI Probe app usage statistics in order to better understand how our apps are used, improve our understanding of user needs, improve OONI Probe apps, and better serve the OONI community.

+On the [OONI Probe desktop app](https://ooni.org/install/desktop), we use [Matomo analytics](https://matomo.org/), while on the [OONI Probe mobile app](https://ooni.org/install/mobile), we use [Countly analytics](https://count.ly/).

+In both cases, you can opt out of our use of analytics by disabling the collection of app usage statistics in the OONI Probe app settings.

 #### IP addresses and other information